lcbarnett/kuramoto/README.md

 ```
 make -C C/lib && sudo make -C C/lib install
 ```
 This builds, and then installs the library.
 The default installation directory is /usr/local/lib (you will need admin privileges for this).
-Alternatively, you may specfify an installation path by setting the PREFIX environmental variable before running `make install`.
+You may specify an alternative installation path by setting the PREFIX environmental variable before running `make install`.

 To build the C demo, run
 ```